lukasborawski/vue-use-state-effect/.github/README.md

 })
 ```

 Now.
-Typescript during the compilation process will not be able to recognize what data you're passing to the composable, so it will not provide types here.
+Typescript during the transpilation process will not be able to recognize what data you're passing to the composable, so it will not provide types here.
 However, you can help yourself by defining it.
-Here is how you can do it.
+Here is how.

 ```typescript
 /* composables/useSharedState.ts */